Half Alive (band): 2021–2023: Conditions of a Punk

-2024–present: Persona
+2024–2025: Persona

 On September 4, the band announced the release of a single titled "Sophie's House" and an accompanying music video, which was released on September 19.
 It was followed by the announcement of their third album Persona, which was released on November 15, 2024.

 In devising the central themes of the album, Taylor explained those of the band's previous albums: Now, Not Yet centered around concepts such as trust and vulnerability, examining them in a cerebral way; Conditions of a Punk focused on the emotions within said concepts, viewing them from the perspective of love.
 Their third release focuses on perception, namely how one sees society, themselves, strangers, and more.
 The title refers to the personas people adopt when facing the world as well as the new perspectives gained when examining life upon taking them off.
 They are also represented via the album's mascots, a pair of aliens named after Sonny and Cher, who are featured on its cover art and in its corresponding music videos.

 The band collaborated with Tommy King to produce the album, who had previously worked with Haim, The 1975, and Vampire Weekend.
 On creating the album, Johnson stated that it was "stripped to its bones, leaving only the essentials" and that the final product was a result of taking off the persona put on the band by others and "rediscovering their unique sound".

 Two more singles with accompanying music videos were released in anticipation: "Automatic" and "Songs".
 A music video for "All My Love (Imperative)" was released alongside the full album, a collaboration filmed entirely with Ray-Ban Meta smart glasses.

-On February 18th, the band released the single "Automatic (acoustic)" alongside an accompanying music video.
+On February 18, the band released the single "Automatic (acoustic)" alongside an accompanying music video.
 The band released two further singles: on March 21st, 2025, the band released the single "R.I.P." featuring The Walters, who were joining them on the Persona World tour: on April 11th, the band released "Automatic (Live from VEVO)" with an accompanying video.

-On May 2nd, 2025, the band released a deluxe version of Persona, entitled Persona (Extended), which includes all 11 songs from the original record, the three aforementioned singles, acoustic versions of "Sophie's House" and "All My Love (Imperative)", a live performance of "R.I.P" live from VEVO, as well as a new song entitled "Tears in the Rain", an unreleased song which was performed on tour.
+On May 2, 2025, the band released a deluxe version of Persona, entitled Persona (Extended), which includes all 11 songs from the original record, the three aforementioned singles, acoustic versions of "Sophie's House" and "All My Love (Imperative)", a live performance of "R.I.P" live from VEVO, as well as a new song entitled "Tears in the Rain", an unreleased song which was performed on tour.
 An accompanying live performance video for "R.I.P.
 (Live from VEVO)" was released shortly afterwards.